 Elective Care Guidelines

-In accordance with Department of Public Health “Phase Two” Guidance, Anna Jaques Hospital is now scheduling elective procedures and non-urgent care.
+In accordance with Department of Public Health “Phase 3” Guidance, Anna Jaques Hospital is now scheduling elective procedures and non-urgent care.
 We encourage patients to not delay the care they need and to call their providers or primary care physicians to schedule appointments that were either postponed or are upcoming to learn about options and answer any questions.